English Participles: How to Be Interesting While Being Interested

 Mary and Peter, confused by the news, went back home.

 The couple confused by the news went back home.

-There’s one last thing you should be aware of when transforming verbs into past participle phrases—intransitive verbs (verbs that don’t accept an object) cannot appear in this type of construction.
+There’s one last thing to note — intransitive verbs (verbs that don’t accept an object) cannot appear in this type of construction.